Board of Directors

 Prior to joining Trinity in 2012, he worked in financial services at PricewaterhouseCoopers (Trinidad and Tobago) and Operis Group plc (London), mainly in an advisory role on various transactions across a number of jurisdictions.

-In the past six (6) years with Trinity he has held roles across the financial, ICT and supply chain disciplines, and most recently the role of Chief Financial Officer of Trinity since January 2016.
+In the past six (6) years with Trinity he has held roles across the financial, ICT and supply chain disciplines.
+He currently holds the roles of Chief Financial Officer of Trinity since January 2016 and most recently Managing Director since March 2019.

 James Menzies who is based in London joined Trinity in June 2017.
 James is currently chief executive officer of Coro Energy plc.
 As a qualified Geophysicist, James brings to the Board a broad range of industrial and corporate expertise as he has thirty two (32) years of experience within the oil and gas industry both as a technical practitioner and as a Senior Executive.